 Would the events of the Harry Potter series have unfolded without the friendship of Ron?
 What if, for example, he had found Neville Longbottom, or Draco Malfoy?
 Would any of them have aided in the search for the Philosopher’s Stone, or been able to win a gigantic game of wizard chess?

 What if Harry was sorted into Slytherin?

 This is a big one: the moment the Harry Potter series could have branched out in either one of two ways.
-If Harry was placed in Slytherin, it would have altered his path drastically.
-It's doubtful, for example, that he would have developed such a strong friendship with Ron and Hermione.
-Although that's not to say that he would have got on with Draco Malfoy either.
-He is, after all, the worst.
+If Harry had been placed in Slytherin, it would have altered his path drastically.
+It’s doubtful, for example, that he would have developed such a strong friendship with Ron and Hermione.
+Although that’s not to say that he would have got on with Draco Malfoy, either.
+He was, after all, the worst.

 Not having the support of Ron and Hermione also casts doubts on Harry’s ability to solve the series’ big mysteries.
 Maybe there would have been a super-smart, heroic Slytherin friend to help him?
 Or maybe he would have just failed to find the Philosopher’s Stone and thus, inadvertently, returned the wizarding world to darkness four years early?
 Even if that did happen, would Harry have been able to pull Gryffindor’s sword out of the Sorting Hat in Harry Potter and the Chamber of Secrets?